-Minimally invasive hip replacement is a technique used to perform hip replacement surgeries with a smaller surgical cut.
-Also, fewer muscles around the hip are cut or detached.
+Minimally invasive hip replacement is a technique used to perform hip replacement surgeries.
+It uses a smaller surgical cut, and fewer muscles around the hip are cut or detached.

-Small incision total hip replacement; Anterior hip replacement
+Small incision total hip replacement; MIS hip surgery

 Talk with your surgeon about the benefits and risks.
-Ask whether your surgeon has experience performing minimally invasive surgery.
+Ask if your surgeon has experience with this type of surgery.

-There is often more blood loss and pain with this technique than with open surgery.
-People who have this surgery usually stay in the hospital and faster recovery.
+There is often less blood loss and pain with this technique than with open surgery.
+People who have this surgery often have a shorter stay in the hospital and faster recovery.
 Ask your doctor if this procedure is a good choice for you.

 Meneghini RM, Smits SA, Swinford RR, Bahamonde RE.
 A randomized, prospective study of 3 minimally invasive surgical approaches in total hip arthroplasty: comprehensive gait analysis.
 J Arthroplasty.
 2008;23:68-73.

-Harkess JW.
-Arthroplasty of the hip.
+Harkess JW, Crockarell JR. Arthroplasty of the hip.
 In: Canale ST, Beatty JH, eds.
 Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 7.
+12th ed.
+Philadelphia, Pa: Mosby Elsevier; 2012:chap 3.